padwasabimasala/oc-rack-auth-jruby/README.md

 `scopes` is an optional array of OAuth2 scopes that are required to pass the filter (i.e. 'registration', 'user_read', etc.).
 The token must qualify for all the scopes in the array to pass.

-If the token is not present in the request or the require scopes are not met, the filter will return 401.
+If the token is not present in the request or all of the required scopes are not met, the filter will return 401.